 Why Do We Need Other Treatments?

 In the treatment of prostate cancer, approximately three years after castration, the adrenal glands take over and start producing androgens.
-Therefore, the disease could progress, unless intracellular synthesis of androgens is inhibited.
+Therefore, the disease may progress, unless intracellular synthesis of androgens is inhibited.

 Antiandrogens in the Treatment of Metastatic Prostate Cancer

-Unfortunately, many patients with metastatic prostate cancer are castration-resistant and they still have disease progression even after the administration of ketoconazole or abiraterone.
+Unfortunately, many patients with metastatic prostate cancer are castration-resistant and continue to have disease progression despite treatment with ketoconazole or abiraterone.
 Therefore, other mechanisms of blocking androgen effects on the cancerous prostate cells are needed.

-Bic has been studied in different randomized clinical trials where they found it to be effective in altering the prognosis of advanced prostate cancer as first line therapy.
-Therefore, the American Society of Clinical Oncology currently suggests the use of bic monotherapy as a possible alternative for castration.
+Bic has been studied in different randomized clinical trials, where they found it to be effective in altering the prognosis of advanced prostate cancer as first line therapy.
+Therefore, the American Society of Clinical Oncology currently recommends the use of bic monotherapy as an alternative to castration.

-Another antiandrogen that was approved in 2009 is enzalutamide.
-Enzalutamide is superior to bic because it does not only inhibit the formation of an active AF1 but it also inhibits the translocation and binding of the coactivator binding platform to its nuclear target.
+Another anti androgen approved for use in 2009, is enzalutamide.
+Enzalutamide is superior to bic, because it not only inhibits the formation of an active AF1, but it also inhibits the translocation and binding of the coactivator binding platform to its nuclear target.

-While enzalutamide is currently approved for use in chemotherapy-resistant cases of advanced prostatic cancer, a recent clinical trial showed efficacy of enzalutamide in patients with advanced prostate cancer even before attempting chemotherapy.
+While enzalutamide is currently approved for use in chemotherapy-resistant cases of advanced prostatic cancer, a recent clinical trial showed efficacy of enzalutamide in patients with advanced prostate cancer even prior to chemotherapy.
 This clinical trial showed clear efficacy of enzalutamide to the extent that it became unethical to continue with the clinical trial and the placebo group was switched to enzalutamide.